doctortrvs/barqode-brand/README.md

 This repository documents durable principles.

-It should explain:
+It explains:

-- Why Barqode makes a decision
+- Why decisions are made.
-- What the decision should achieve
+- What those decisions should achieve.
-- How the brand should behave
+- How Barqode should behave.
-- What should remain consistent across every touchpoint
+- What should remain consistent across every touchpoint.

-It should not become a written copy of a Figma file or codebase.

-Exact component dimensions, spacing tokens, breakpoints, interaction specifications and engineering decisions should live in the relevant design and development systems.
+It is **not** intended to replace Figma libraries, engineering documentation or implementation specifications.

 ---

 # Current Status

-The Barqode brand system is being developed from the ground up.

-The following foundations are established:

-- Brand
-- Visual language
-- Design principles
-- Voice

-The following systems are still being developed:

-- Logo
-- Typography
-- Iconography
-- Motion
-- References

-These documents will continue to evolve as the brand is tested across:
+**Version:** 1.0

-- The Barqode product
+The foundational Barqode design philosophy has now been established.

-- The website
-- Customer onboarding
-- Sales materials
+The logo system remains intentionally deferred until it can emerge from the principles documented throughout this repository rather than dictate them.

+As Barqode evolves, these documents should evolve with it.

+Changes should strengthen the underlying philosophy rather than follow temporary design trends.
 - Documentation
 - Real warehouse workflows